Sidharto Reza Suryodipuro

-Sidharto Reza Suryodipuro (born 29 September 1966) is an Indonesian diplomat who is currently Indonesia's permanent representative to the United Nations in Geneva since 2025.
+Sidharto Reza Suryodipuro (born 29 September 1966) is an Indonesian diplomat who is currently Indonesia's permanent representative to the United Nations in Geneva since 2025 and the President of the United Nations Human Rights Council since 2026.
 He began his career at Indonesia's mission to the United Nations and later served in multiple postings including Canberra and New York.
 From 2014 to 2017, he was deputy ambassador to the United States before being appointed ambassador to India and Bhutan in 2017.
-He subsequently served as Director General for ASEAN Cooperation from 2020 until now, leading senior officials’ meetings during Indonesia's 2023 ASEAN chairmanship.
+He subsequently served as director general for ASEAN cooperation from 2020 until 2025, leading senior officials’ meetings during Indonesia's 2023 ASEAN chairmanship.

 Early life and education

 Sidharto was born on 29 September 1966 in Cologne, West Germany.
 He came from a noble lineage from the Mangkunegaran royal family.
 His grandfather, Suyoto Suryodipuro, was one of the founders of Indonesia's foreign ministry and Radio Republik Indonesia.
-Sidharto nitially aspired to be a pilot, pursuing a natural sciences major in high school.
+Sidharto initially aspired to be a pilot, pursuing a natural sciences major in high school.
 However, his eyesight and potential limitations led him to a different path.
 He majored in international relations at the Parahyangan Catholic University and, upon graduating in 1991, applied for the foreign ministry.
 His grandfather, who supported his application, died shortly before Sidharto passed the application exam for the foreign ministry.
 He pursued further studies at the Naval Postgraduate School with the Fulbright scholarship and received a master of arts with distinction in national security affairs in 2003.